Recognizing Excellence in Corporate Inclusion

 Conclusion

 Every level within an organization must join forces to build safe spaces by stopping microaggressions and making all workplaces more inclusive.
-Through awareness training about unconscious bias companies create equal opportunities for everyone to work in safer professional spaces today.
+Through unconscious bias awareness training, companies create equal opportunities for everyone to work in safer professional spaces today.

 Diversity & Supply Chains: Why Inclusive Procurement Matters